 1. Students should meet with their thesis director to discuss their plans at least two semesters before they plan to graduate.
 Students then must write a Thesis Prospectus outlining the project and fill out the Thesis Hour Registration Form for consideration.
 This form will require the signature of the student's thesis director, the Director of Graduate Studies and the Department Chair.
 These forms and the completed Prospectus are submitted to the Graduate Office in Patterson 461.

 2. Students may register for thesis hours as many times as needed in order to finish the thesis, but only 3 hours will count toward the M.A. or MFA degree.
-Students who need full-time status in order to qualify for a Graduate Assistantship can fulfill this requirement by signing up for 6 thesis hours.
 The Thesis Hour Registration form should be submitted each semester a student needs to register for thesis hours, however, the Thesis Prospectus only needs to be included the first time a student registers for thesis hours.

 3. The first draft of the thesis should be in the hands of the thesis director at the end of the semester before the student is graduating.
 The number of chapters and pages required should be discussed with the thesis director.